 - What do you want from the exchange?
 This is probably the most crucial question to ask yourself.
 What do you think you can gain from this interaction?
 If the only thing to gain is pettiness or short-term validation, or a desire to not hurt them by not responding, it's likely best that you don't text back.
 However, if you want to reconcile or apologize or get back to being friends or possibly rekindle the relationship, it may be good to hear from your ex-partner.

 Ultimately, it's up to you to decide how you want to deal with a text from an ex.

-It is definitely OK not to respond to an ex.
+It is perfectly appropriate not to respond to an ex.
 In fact, in many circumstances, you might find that it’s best you don’t respond, especially if it was a toxic relationship.
 If you find yourself in a situation where the only thing you can gain from communication with an ex is short-term validation, it's likely not worth it, especially if the wounds are still new and fresh.
-Receiving a text message from an ex can sometimes be a good thing, perhaps even more so if you ended on good terms and are open to rekindling a relationship.
+Receiving a text message from an ex can sometimes be a good thing, perhaps even more so if things ended on good terms and are open to rekindling a relationship.

 Receiving a text from an ex may cause a wide range of emotions depending on how the relationship ended.
 If a text from your ex stirs up strong emotions, it may be best to try to wait some time before replying so that at least you can calmly put down your thoughts and feelings without responding on impulse.
 This could be hours, days, weeks, or not at all – it all depends on what you determine that you, personally, need.

 Sometimes, it can be beneficial to talk to relationship experts or mental health professionals about dealing with an ex that keeps texting you, or whom you keep seeing on social media.
 When an expert weighs in on your situation, they may be able to give an outside perspective that isn't clouded by personal memories, judgement, or sentiments.